Debra D. Mays

 “I can …”

-Learning Targets For Students: (1) Globalization’s New Face.
-(2) Sharing Globalization’s Gains. and (3) A Wider Gap.
+Learning Targets For Students: (1) Christopher Columbus (2) Europeans and (3) Trading with the Americas.

-I can (as a teacher) help the students gain knowledge on world Issues.
+I can (as a teacher) help the students gain knowledge on Columbus landing in a part of the world unknown to Europeans at that time.

-I can (as a teacher) help the students gain knowledge on Trade changing lives.
+I can (as a teacher) help the students gain knowledge on American colonies freedom from the European Countries.

-Learning Targets For Students: (1) Urban Areas.
-(2) Surrounding Regions. and (3) Location of Resources.
+Learning Targets For Students?
+(1) Great Britain (2) Parliament and (3) British Democracy

-I can (as a teacher) help the students gain knowledge on settlement patterns.
+I can (as a teacher) help the students gain knowledge on a developed system of shared power and responsibility.

-Learning Targets For Students: (1) Civic Participation.
-(2) Rights. and (3) Responsibilities.
+Learning Targets For Students: (1) Constitution (2) Congress and (3) British Colonies

-I can (as a teacher) help the students gain knowledge on reading about people from other cultures.
+I can (as a teacher) help the students gain knowledge on the new United States with its Declaration of Independence.

 Instructional Strategies/